-- Developing resources to serve Northwest state RPS tends to increase the frequency of excess energy events until final RPS targets are met.
-After meeting the final targets, in the early to mid-2020s, the frequency of excess energy events is expected to slowly decline. - Additional wind development for renewable energy credits is likely to increase the frequency of excess energy events. - The probability of excess energy events increases during good water years and declines during poor water years.
-As demonstrated in June 2010, unusual runoff patterns can create excess energy conditions even in average water years. - Current RPS targets and financial incentives tend to result in the growth rate of RPSqualifying energy production exceeding load growth.
-Market prices are expected to be
+- Developing resources to serve Northwest state RPS tends to increase the frequency of excess energy events until their final targets are met.
+After meeting the final targets, in the early to mid-2020s, the frequency of excess energy events is expected to slowly decline. - Additional wind development beyond Northwest RPS requirements would increase the frequency of excess energy events.
+Changes to California's RPS signed into law in April 2011 appear to reduce the likelihood of significant renewable resource development in the Northwest to supply California beyond contracts already in place. - The probability of excess energy events increases during good water years and declines during poor water years.
+As demonstrated in June 2010, unusual runoff patterns can create excess energy conditions even in average water years.